linode/docs/docs/guides/platform/get-started/getting-started/index.md

 **Storage**

-- [Block Storage](https://www.linode.com/products/block-storage/): Scalable, high-speed, and fault tolerant storage volumes used to add additional storage to a Compute Instance.
+- [Block Storage](https://www.linode.com/products/block-storage/): Scalable, high-speed, fault-tolerant, and portable (detachable) storage volumes used to add additional storage to a Compute Instance.
 - [Object Storage](https://www.linode.com/products/object-storage/): S3-compatible object storage service that can be used independently of a Compute Instance.
 - [Backups](https://www.linode.com/products/backups/): Fully managed automatic daily, weekly, and biweekly backups of your Linode Compute Instances.
-- [Images](https://www.linode.com/products/images/): Create preconfigured disk images that can be rapidly deployed to new or existing Compute Instances.
+- [Images](https://www.linode.com/products/images/): Create preconfigured disk images (or upload image files) that can be rapidly deployed to new or existing Compute Instances.

 **Networking**